IDinsight/ask-a-question/docs/blog/posts/nginx-to-caddy.md

 <!-- more -->

-Previously, we were using Nginx and then manually running a script to issue certificates from Let's Encrypt.
+Previously, we were using NGINX and then manually running a script to issue certificates from Let's Encrypt.
 We were also running a [container](https://hub.docker.com/r/certbot/certbot/) to refresh Let’s Encrypt certificates.
 And then sharing volumes between this container and the nginx container.
 [This article](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71) from